streamroot/demo-influxer/README.md

 bash -c "flink run -d /influxer/target/influxer-standalone.jar 9000"
 ```

-You can check its status in the [Flink UI](http://localhost:8081).
+You can check the job status in the [Flink UI](http://localhost:8081).

-Once the job is running, type some numbers from the netcat server terminal:
+Once it's running, type some numbers from the netcat server terminal:

 ```
 22